KanamiKobayashi/MVP1-ActiveKids365/README.md

 # MVP1-Activekids365

-This app is for searching play ground near you.
+This app is for searching for playground near you.

 This is MVP1 version including weather API, forium map and Sqlite3 database.